open-dollar/od-contracts/README.md

 ##### Steps for submitting a proposal

 1. Fill in necessarry data in the input Json template.
-2. Generate the Proposal with `yarn propose -g /gov-input/new-Proposal.json`
+2. Generate the Proposal with `yarn propose -g --auto /gov-input/new-Proposal.json`
+3. If you haven't delegated your tokens you can delegate to yourself with `yarn propose -d /gov-output/11111111-proposalType.json`
-3. Push your changes up to github so someone else can re-generate the proposal with the same params in order to verify.
+4. Push your changes up to github so someone else can re-generate the proposal with the same params in order to verify.
-3. After Verification, Submit the proposal with `yarn propose -s /gov-output/11111111-proposalType.json`
+5. After Verification, Submit the proposal with `yarn propose -s /gov-output/11111111-proposalType.json`
-4. Vote on a proposal with `yarn propose -v /gov-output/11111111-proposalType.json`
+6. Vote on a proposal with `yarn propose -v /gov-output/11111111-proposalType.json`
-5. Queue a proposal with `yarn propose -q /gov-output/11111111-proposalType.json`
+7. Queue a proposal with `yarn propose -q /gov-output/11111111-proposalType.json`
-6. Execute a proposal with `yarn propose -x /gov-output/11111111-proposalType.json`
+8. Execute a proposal with `yarn propose -x /gov-output/11111111-proposalType.json`

+**note:**
+If you want to use the `--delegate` flag to delegate your tokens, you must add the `ProtocolToken_Address` field to the input json, or use the `--auto` flag when generating the proposal.

 #### Proposal Types